 The old-fashioned broadsheet or tabloid is still a good source of story ideas.
 Scan the news and even the other parts of the newspaper like the classified ads, you’ll get an idea or two to jump start a story or an article.
 An article about a female college student/prostitute who killed her “sugar daddy” gave me an idea of a scene I wrote a few months back.

 The glossy magazines feature different kinds of stories, so varied that some of these magazines became specialized or focused into a particular niche.
 Scan the stories, even the fillers, you’ll get some catchy phrases and intriguing ideas to add into your writing.
 For example, an article I read about freelance writing inspired me to write my opinion on it.
 Also, catchy phrases become titles of a future article or novel.

 Reading not only hones your vocabulary skills, but also inspire you to write your next story.
 Reading a not-so-familiar book many years ago triggered me to write my novel, Number One Fan.

 Lives of other people show us how was it living in their own time.
-We get to see not just a character but also a lifestyle different from yours.
+We get to see not just a character but also a lifestyle different from ours.
 Somehow their lives inspire us to write a story for others to learn from.

 Once I got an idea, I put them down on writing.
 As a writer, I should not rely on memory because there are times memories fail.
 A writer is a journalist and therefore should have a handy notebook and pen to jot down these ideas that burst abruptly.

 Now, it is your turn.
 Go get yourself a notebook for the sole purpose of jotting down ideas.
 The size and thickness should suit your need and desire.
-I suggest that you put tabs to separate different sources.
+I suggest that you put tabs to separate different sources or categories.
 Make it a habit to write it down and don’t let it escape your memory.
 Happy idea hunting!